kaboobear/DockerCompose-TravisCI-AWS/README.md

 ### What is this

 - Full-stack project with Node, React, PostgreSQL and Redis
-- Project tests and deploys docker-images to DockerHub with TravisCI
+- Project tested and deployed docker-images to DockerHub with TravisCI
 - Run containers from DockerHub images with AWS Elastic Beanstalk + AWS services config